OxideMod/Oxide.Docs/docs/guides/developers/plugin-guidelines.md

 ### 7.4 API Documentation

-If your plugin provides an API for other plugins<sup><a href="/glossary#plugins">[3]</a></sup> to use, make sure to document that API thoroughly.
+If your plugin provides an API for other plugins to use, make sure to document that API thoroughly.
 Include explanations of what each method and property does, what arguments it accepts (if any), and what it returns (if anything).

 ## 8. Respectfulness

-While developing plugins<sup><a href="/glossary#plugins">[3]</a></sup>, it's important to keep in mind that your software will be running on other people's servers, impacting their resources, performance, and the overall player experience.
+While developing plugins, it's important to keep in mind that your software will be running on other people's servers, impacting their resources, performance, and the overall player experience.
 Therefore, you should follow a set of best practices to ensure that your plugin behaves respectfully.
 Here are some guidelines:

 ### 8.1 Avoid Malicious Code